daffabadrant9390/Responsive-Travel-Website-using-HTML-CSS-and-JS/README.md

-### Responsive-Travel-Website-using-HTML-CSS-and-JS
+## Responsive-Travel-Website-using-HTML-CSS-and-JS

-This travel website called Travel.Lah.
+This travel website called <strong>Travel.Lah</strong>.
 My goal for making this website because i want to introduce the best tourism destinations in Indonesia to all of the traveller over the world.
 So that they will be interested to have a tour in Indonesia with their friends or family.

 This website contains several sections such as :
 <ul>